 Get involved in Sustainability at ACC and enjoy the perks - free public transportation, convenient parking, cold filtered drinking water, a clean environment, and more.

 ACC is committed to becoming a leader in sustainability.
 That means using less energy and fewer resources while minimizing waste.
-ACC’s Office of Sustainability hosts sustainable initiatives designed to shrink the college’s ecological footprint and increase environmental awareness.
-Austin Community College District has set the goal of becoming a Zero Waste by 2040 and achieving climate neutrality by 2050 while continuing to grow to meet the demand for ACC programs and service
+ACC’s Office of Energy & Sustainability hosts sustainable initiatives designed to shrink the college’s ecological footprint and increase environmental awareness.
+Austin Community College District has set the goal of becoming a Zero Waste by 2040 and achieving climate neutrality by 2050 while continuing to grow to meet the demand for ACC programs and services.

 At ACC, we don’t want to just talk about going green – we want to make it happen!
 To fund our energy and sustainability efforts, the Board of Trustees approved a sustainability fee effective spring 2010.